Glitter (film): Critical response

-Glitter has a rating of 6% on Rotten Tomatoes based on 87 reviews with an average score of 2.9/10.
-The consensus states: "Glitter is a hodgepodge of movie cliches and bad acting that's sure to generate unintentional laughs.
-Unfortunately, the movie is not bad enough to be good."
-On Metacritic, the film has a score of 14 out of 100, based on 23 reviews, indicating "overwhelming dislike".
 Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.
-Criticism focused on Carey's acting and the script's use of cliches.
+Criticism focused on Carey's acting and the script's use of clichés.
+Upon release, it was widely deemed one of the worst films ever made.

 The Village Voice proclaimed, "For her part, Carey seems most concerned about keeping her lips tightly sealed like a kid with braces, and when she tries for an emotion—any emotion—she looks as if she's lost her car keys."
 Peter Bradshaw joked that she "is comfortably out-acted by the cherrywood kitchen counter-top in her spiffy Manhattan apartment".
 Roger Ebert spoke relatively well of Carey's individual performance, writing that it "ranges from dutiful flirtatiousness to intense sincerity ..."
 However, he ended with, "and above all, the film is lacking in joy.
 It never seems like it's fun to be Billie Frank."
 Bruce Feld of Film Journal International also appreciated how the film heightened Carey's greatest talents: "Her beauty and extraordinary voice are always shown to advantage, and there are few pleasures in contemporary music as thrilling as hearing Carey soar to a high note and hang there like a trapeze artist who refuses to fall."

 Lawrence Van Gelder of The New York Times said, "Glitter is mostly dross, an unintentionally hilarious compendium of time-tested cinematic clichés that illustrate the chasm between hopeful imitation and successful duplication."
 Total Film magazine reviewed the film extremely negatively, awarding it just one star and stating, "It can't even scale heights of campy awfulness.
 This isn't so bad it's good, it's so bad it's actionable ...
 An inept star vehicle that starts out desperately tedious and gets less interesting.
 Leaves you wishing the Lumiére brothers had said bollocks to cinema and gone down the pub."
 The film is listed in Golden Raspberry Award founder John Wilson's book The Official Razzie Movie Guide as one of the 100 Most Enjoyably Bad Movies Ever Made.